CHEX-MATE: CLUster Multi-Probes in Three Dimensions (CLUMP-3D), I. Gas Analysis Method using X-ray and Sunyaev-Zel'dovich Effect Data: Triaxial analysis: Formalism and the model fit

-The model maps generated with the input parameters are presented in Fig.~\ref{fig:paramtest_model}.
-For each pixel based on its coordinates within the observed map, we calculate the observables projected onto the two-dimensional sky plane (Sec.~\ref{subsec:observables}).
+The model maps generated with the input parameters of the reference model are presented in Fig.~\ref{fig:paramtest_model}.
+For each pixel based on its coordinates within the observed map, we calculated the observables projected onto the two-dimensional sky plane (Sect.~\ref{subsec:observables}).
 Then, instrumental effects, including the PSF response, are applied.
-As we discuss in the next section, our baseline analysis of the observed data uses the combined \Planck\ and ACT SZ effect map \citep{2020JCAP...12..047A}, and we assume a PSF with a FWHM of 1.6\arcmin.
-To ensure adequate angular sampling of the PSF, we require a maximum pixel size equal to the FWHM divided by three.
+As we discuss in the next section, our baseline analysis of the observed data uses the combined \Planck\ and ACT SZ effect map \citep{2020JCAP...12..047A}, and we assumed a PSF with a FWHM of 1.6\arcmin.
+To ensure adequate angular sampling of the PSF, we required a maximum pixel size equal to the FWHM divided by 3.

 In addition, we incorporated noise into each mock observation.
 Using the error maps for the observed data, we randomly sampled Gaussian noise distributions for the SZ, X-ray SB, and X-ray temperature maps, respectively.
 Figure~\ref{fig:paramtest_fit} shows the posterior distribution of the parameters from our fit to this mock observation.
 The posterior distributions indicate that we can accurately recover most of the varied parameter values within the expected deviations due to noise fluctuations.
 Thus, our fitting methodology is able to reliably determine the underlying shape and thermodynamics of the observed mock galaxy cluster.